Business Day TV speaks to Gemcorp’s chief economist, Simon Quijano-Evans

 July credit and debit card transactions and vehicle sales show us demand is strong

 New survey highlights the gender imbalance that has overshadowed SA’s corporate sector for years

 Aliko Dangote to lead a panel set up to find ways to cut resurgent malaria’s prevalence in Nigeria

 England Test captain says he hopes his team has retained their “venom” before the three-match series against SA

 Failing to reduce CO² emissions to set targets could cost the carmaker as much as $572m in penalties from US authorities

 Despite the widespread effect of Covid-19 and an unstable and difficult macroeconomic environment on municipal finances, city revenues have grown an average 5.7% annually, above operating expenditure growth of 5.5%, while the average annual increase in operating surpluses was 4.2%.

 This is according to the SA Cities Network’s 2020 State of Cities Finance Report...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.